cinoti/helloworld/README.md

 As very long EM waves pass through everything, except when the EM wave is at it's nodal point.
-In this view only a small part of the total available EM waves are ever active as gravitons, but is sufficient to explain our observations of gravity.
+In this view only a small part of the total available EM waves are ever active as gravitons, but is sufficient to explain the effect of gravity.